 The cognitive science behind this technology connects the neuroscience of the brain with a digital record of our behaviour.
 This creates a feedback loop between person and machine - bypassing the normal social construction of reality.
-So that the personal data that private companies hold about us can be used to distort reality.
-This means our private property is being sequestered, and used against us, in covert psychological operations, that we are not aware of.
+This means our private property could be sequestered, and used against us, in covert psychological operations, that we are not aware of, by any foreign power who holds the keys to this kingdom.

 Powerful unelected and unaccountable interests will soon be able to condition what we fear; bias what our purchasing priorities are; manipulate who we trust; destabilise our emotional responses to a specific set of stimuli; reduce our impulse control; and determine how an entire demographic decides to vote at election time.
 That’s an extremely powerful proposition.

-Here's how it could work: The salience network is a brain system (mainly involving the anterior insula and anterior cingulate cortex) that: Detects what is important, novel, or emotionally relevant; Switches attention toward those stimuli; and Helps decide “this matters—focus on it now”.
-It’s essentially your brain’s priority filter.
+Here's how it could work: The salience network is a brain system (mainly involving the anterior insula and anterior cingulate cortex) that filters out the noise to focus on what it believes, conceptually, is important - to the individual.
+Like an early warning system, it detects what is important, novel, or emotionally relevant; switches attention toward those stimuli; and helps decide “this is your priority — focus on it now”.
+It’s essentially your brain’s radar system.

 “Clickbait” is content engineered to trigger that priority filter repeatedly and reliably.
 AI systems (especially those used by platforms like YouTube, Facebook, or TikTok) optimize content using huge datasets of user behaviour.
 Over time, they learn which stimuli most strongly activate salience detection and can target individual patterns of consumption in the following ways: